 The City’s recognition was accepted by Adrionna Fike, worker-owner of the West Oakland Mandela Foods Cooperative grocery store, giving an address that expressed the deep social impact Mandela Foods has in that West Oakland community: “People from all over the city and beyond express wanting more stores like Mandela in their neighborhoods.
 They love how it feels to be in it.”

-Sara Stephens, the SELC Staff Attorney involved in the Resolution and author of SELC’s comprehensive Oakland Worker Cooperative Ordinance stated, “This is only a first step.
-Over the next year, SELC and a rapidly expanding coalition of partner organizations, cooperatives, and residents will continue to work with the City of Oakland to introduce a comprehensive blueprint for building Oakland’s cooperative economy.”
-Ricardo Nuñez, Cooperative Program Director at SELC added, “This Resolution is a landmark event, and we see it as an important milestone in Oakland’s path to join trailblazing co-op champions such as Austin, NYC, Madison, and Cleveland.”
+Sara Stephens, Staff Attorney at the Sustainable Economies Law Center and author of the center's comprehensive Oakland Worker Cooperative Ordinance stated, “This is only a first step.
+Over the next year, the Law Center and a rapidly expanding coalition of partner organizations, cooperatives, and residents will continue to work with the City of Oakland to introduce a comprehensive blueprint for building Oakland’s cooperative economy.”
+Ricardo Nuñez, Cooperative Program Director at the Law Center added, “This Resolution is a landmark event, and we see it as an important milestone in Oakland’s path to join trailblazing co-op champions such as Austin, NYC, Madison, and Cleveland.”

 As far as a vision for the movement, Adrionna summed it up best -- imagining an economy where food and other goods are “made and distributed right here, in and around Oakland, in worker owned cooperatives,” driving “a self-supporting economy in Oakland, one that ensures that everyone eats, and that all willing and able people have an opportunity to fully participate in meaningful, dignified work.”